Qi-Ye-079/TwiFecth-OMP/README.md

 # Prerequisite
 * 	Python-dev 2.7 if you would like analyze the sentiments of fetched tweets.
 *	UPDATED: Cython 0.28.3 (no ganrantee that newer version will work).
 Just use `pip install cython` to install it.
 *	OpenSSL - should be already in the Ubuntu system.
-You also need to find the path of `ssl` directory to install CURL.
+However, you also need OpenSSL library to enable SSL support for installation.
+Simply run `sudo apt-get install libssl-dev` on terminal.
 *	CURL & libcurl - make sure to install with SSL enabled and have HTTPS protocol available after installation.
 Check out the official [installation guide](https://curl.haxx.se/docs/install.html).
 *	OpenMP - already available: should be already with GCC on Linux.
 *	rapidjson - already available: included in the project.
 Check out the original [Github repo for rapidjson](https://github.com/Tencent/rapidjson) for more information.